void-linux/void-docs/src/installation/guides/macbook.md

 echo 'drivers+="bcm5974"' | sudo tee /etc/dracut.conf.d/bcm5974.conf
 ```

-so when you get your kernel updated you won't have to run `sudo dracut --force --add-drivers bcm5974 --omit-drivers usbmouse` each time
+so when you get your kernel updated you won't have to run `sudo dracut --force --add-drivers bcm5974 --omit-drivers usbmouse` each time.